"A drone is not yogurt — it has no expiration date"

 — BBC interview, April 2026

-"Every controller, every crew, every drone—pure mathematics goes into battle"
+"Every controller, every crew, every drone — pure mathematics goes into battle"

-— Telegram channel, on measurability of results
+— Telegram channel, on measurable results

-"Candy = Results"
+"Candies = Results"

-— On in-house munitions production
+— On in-house ammunition production

-"Munitions wait for pilots, not the other way around"
+"Ammunition awaits pilots, not the other way around"

 — On the principle of unit supply

-"Pilots fly, everyone else works to support the process"
+"Pilots fly; everyone else works to support the process"

 — Principle of competent mobilization

-"Everyone who wanted to fight is fighting, everyone who wanted to leave has left.
-Those who are hiding—we don't count on them; that's not the personnel who will be useful"
+"Everyone who wanted to fight is fighting; everyone who wanted to leave has left.
+Those who are hiding — we don't count on them; that's not the personnel who will be useful"

 — Statement on mobilization, April 2026